Answers to the most frequently asked questions about JASNA's Annual General Meeting (AGM) appear below.

 Registration for the AGM begins in May or June.
 Each AGM maintains a set of pages on the JASNA website, where the most current information about registration dates can be found.

-Yes, provided that each attendee indicates allergies and sensitivities on the registration form or emails the AGM Team about them.
-When given enough preparation time, the AGM Team can work with the hotel staff to try to provide for an attendee’s needs.
-Waiting until arrival to notify the hotel of specific food restrictions can cause difficulty in meeting those needs.
+Yes, special dietary requirements can be accommodated for the meals included in the AGM registration fee, provided that each attendee indicates allergies and sensitivities on the registration form or emails the AGM Team about them.
+When given enough preparation time, the AGM Team can work with the hotel staff to provide for an attendee’s needs.
+Waiting until arrival to notify the hotel of specific food restrictions will cause difficulty in meeting those needs.

 JASNA literary conferences are designed for JASNA members.
 However, you are welcome to become a member of JASNA by joining and then registering for the conference.